Plan your Visit

 Thursday: Drive up to Art Center College of Design and check out what’s showing in the Williamson Gallery where art, technology, commerce and design often intersect in thought-provoking and entertaining ways.
 While at the Lida Street campus, enjoy the view of the Rose Bowl, Pasadena’s Arroyo Seco and Devil’s Gate Dam.
 Get lunch at Sushi Roku or a/k/a Bistro in Old Pasadena.
 Thursday evening, have drinks, dinner and a movie at iPic Theatres for a luxurious viewing experience.

-Friday: Get breakfast at Green Street Restaurant just off Lake Avenue and enjoy Pasadena's beautiful weather at a patio table.
+Friday: Get breakfast at Float Coffee just off Lake Avenue and enjoy Pasadena's beautiful weather at a patio table.
 Then, if it’s racing season, head out to Santa Anita Park for the thoroughbred racing at one of the finest venues in the world.
 Post time is usually about 12:30, but get there a little early to walk around the track and take in the mountain views.
 Be sure to see the Seabiscuit statue.
 Later on, head for Clearman’s Northwoods Inn for dinner at a local favorite.

 Racing at Santa Anita Park